pearlkim0624/lenslocked.com/README.md

 # Lens Locked

-An photo gallery application implemented in Go.
+A photo gallery application implemented with Go.

 It has been developed with Web development course by Jon Calhoun